Tutorial

 completed_square

-Expanding this to see our expression with the one remaining constant gives:
+Expand this to see the expression with the one remaining constant gives:

 sympy.expand(completed_square)